DrSpeedy/speedys-pad-handler/README.md

         do_something()
     end

-    -- If LT is pressed once and not released and then X is tapped once and released if (CheckInput('[D]LT:[T]X')) then
+    -- If LT is just held down and then X is tapped once and released if (CheckInput('[D]LT:[T]X')) then
         do_something()
     end